 What are the roads like in Zambia?
-The short answer – terrible.
-And it’s the potholes that do it.
-They come in all shapes and sizes – miniature, jagged edge pockmarks; surprise road-width trenches that sneak up on you, corrugated fill-in jobs.
-Driving on a Zambia highway is therefore absolutely unpredictable.
+The short answer – shocking.
+The potholes are out of this world.
+They come in all shapes and sizes – miniature, jagged edged pockmarks that look like the lunar surface; road-width trenches that sneak up on you; corrugated fill-in jobs.

-Here is a guide to some of the most terrifying potholes in Zambia you should watch out for.
+Journeys in Zambia often take twice as long as predicted, and this challenging experience is not for the faint of heart.
+Here is a look at some of the most terrifying potholes in Zambia you should watch out for.

-The first potholes out of Kabwe were the size of garbage bin lids, about 10-20cm deep, and were littered randomly all over the road.
-Attempts had been made to fill some of them with asphalt, but this just exacerbated the problem and created irregular lumps in the road.
+The first potholes out of Kabwe were the size of garbage bin lids, ankle deep, and were spattered all across the road, to make the tarmac look like the surface of the moon.
 We could counter these by driving in a slow slalom.

 Home-made repair jobs